Gentle Birth Doula Retreat

 Reserve your spot by paying our deposit of $850.
 This will be applied to the total retreat fee of:

 Our retreat fills quickly – join today for the best pricing and lowest payment plan options.
 Your deposit will be applied to the balance, please note it is non-refundable, no matter the circumstances.
 As soon as you book be sure to purchase travel insurance that will cover your retreat expenses even in the event of postponement or cancellation.
 Mother Nature and Father Time do not always share their plans.
 Volcanos, earthquakes, and pandemics have caused our retreat to be postponed in the past.

 Peace on Earth begins with you

 Accommodations at Peace Kitchen are limited to 14 individuals.
 There are 11 double bedrooms and 3 single bedrooms.
-Once full, we will provide local lodging suggestions for our participants.
+Once full, we will suggest local lodging suggestions for our participants.

 If you find it necessary to cancel your reservation, the following cancellation policy will apply:

-Less than three months prior: A cancellation charge of 50%, as well as your deposit and unrecoverable monies from accommodations and other deposits made on your behalf will be withheld.
+Less than four months prior: A cancellation charge of 50%, as well as your deposit and unrecoverable monies from accommodations and other deposits made on your behalf will be withheld.

 You do not have to have a professional background to take the Eat Pray Doula Retreat, but should have the following: fascination with pregnancy, childbirth, and newborn babies; a desire to work with women or couples during this most meaningful and demanding time in their lives; emotional maturity, stamina, and reliability.